MooshiMochi/ManhwaUpdatesBot/README.md

       - a command that will show the user all the manga that they have bookmarked

+      - a request caching system (most likey a wrapper for aiohttp.get/post) that will cache the requests that are made to the websites.
+This will be done to prevent the bot from getting rate limited by the websites.
+Cach time will probably be 20 seconds to avoid missing houlry updates.

    ### Issues:
       - when checking for updates, sometimes a manga might be dropped.
 We need to account for that when checking whether to let the user subscribe to that series or not.